 Each year, on the Friday before Mother’s Day, 40 buses carry children and their caregivers from throughout California to visit their mothers in prison.
 Two of those buses make the 2½ hour trip from Sacramento with approximately 50 children who live within the Diocese to Valley State Prison and Central California Women’s Facility in Chowchilla in the Central Valley.

 Buses leave from St. Anthony Parish, Sacred Heart Parish and the Pastoral Center in Sacramento where parishioners provide hospitality, a travel bag for each child and caregiver, and snacks for the bus.
-For the list of participating parishes and event schedules, click here.

 Did you know…